 Frugal Shopping Hack #1- Find out how much will it actually cost you to own the stuff you get during Black Friday.

 The cost of owning a thing is more than just the price you pay for it.
-Agree, you can get an item on a big discount during Black Friday.
+Agree, you can get an item at a big discount during Black Friday.
 But, if you use it regularly, it is viable to purchase it at discount.
-If you do not use the item regularly, and end up paying for its maintenance, storage and moving for long term, it will end up costing you more than you ever thought.
+If you do not use the item regularly and end up paying for its maintenance, storage, and moving for the long term, it will end up costing you more than you ever thought.

-When you are planning big-ticket purchases,consider the price of deal you are getting during Black Friday sale.
+When you are planning big-ticket purchases, consider the price of the deal you are getting during the Black Friday sale.
 Calculate the price you will actually pay if it includes shipping, storing, fuel, etc. It need not be perfect.
 Just ballpark numbers are good.
 These numbers will tell you the full cost of ownership of this “deal” you are getting.

-Case in point- If you are going to purchase the heavy item for your home, let’s say a big BBQ grill and place it in patio during summer, find out how much space you need to move it to another area during winter.
+Case in point- If you are going to purchase a heavy item for your home, let’s say a big BBQ grill and place it in patio during summer, find out how much space you need to move it to another area during winter.
 How much that grill will cost you if you decide to move within a year of purchase?
 How many months will you use it in a year?
 Now, some people will say, but BBQ is a big part of summer fun for our family.
 It doesn’t matter how much it cost to own it as long as my whole family has a good time during summer.
 If that’s you, go for it.
 Do not overthink.
-But for us, we used this giant grill for barely 5 times in last summer.
-Recent mandates and Media’s fear mongering kept our friends away from summer BBQ fun.
-I am a vegetarian, so only husband cooked his BBQ meals.
+But for us, we used this giant grill barely 5 times last summer.
+I am a vegetarian, so only my husband cooked his BBQ meals.
 And now we are planning to move.
 It will take a good amount of money to pack it, haul it and store it because we will rent a home for a year.
-Usually, they don’t allow tenants to have their own BBQ within the unit due to fire hazard.
+Usually, they don’t allow tenants to have their own BBQ within the unit due to fire hazards.

 Long story short, think if you really need to spend money on stuff you may not even use regularly.